Hysterectomy

 Before the Procedure

 Before deciding to have a hysterectomy, ask your health care provider what to expect after the procedure.
 Many women notice changes in their body and in how they feel about themselves after a hysterectomy.
-Talk with provider, family, and friends about these possible changes before you have surgery.
+Talk with your provider, family, and friends about these possible changes before you have surgery.

 Tell your health care team about all the medicines you are taking.
 These include herbs, supplements, and other medicines you bought without a prescription.